AI-Powered Phishing Attacks Are Getting Smarter—Here's How to Detect Them

 Don't rely on a single tool.
 Combine:

-• Email gateway filtering (vendor reputation, domain validation)
+- Email gateway filtering (vendor reputation, domain validation)

-• AI-powered anomaly detection (behavioral, semantic, linguistic)
+- AI-powered anomaly detection (behavioral, semantic, linguistic)

-• Endpoint detection & response (EDR) for post-click analysis
+- Endpoint detection & response (EDR) for post-click analysis

-• User education & simulated phishing training
+- User education & security awareness training

 Step 3: Implement Zero-Trust Email Principles